QubesOS/qubes-doc/project-security/verifying-signatures.md

 Before we proceed, you must first complete the prerequisite step of [installing OpenPGP software](#openpgp-software).

-Now, there are several ways to get the QMSK.
+Once you have appropriate OpenPGP software installed, there are several ways to get the QMSK.

 - If you're on Qubes OS, it's available in every qube ([except dom0](https://github.com/QubesOS/qubes-issues/issues/2544)):